-Nursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception Can run well, kick Can climb Manipulates a Kicks a stationary • Explore Negotiates space Uses wheeled Walks down Experiments with a ball, and jump confidently, range of tools ball with either different successfully when toys with steps or slopes different ways of with both feet off catch a large and equipment in foot, throws a ball materials and playing racing and increasing skill whilst carrying moving, testing out the ground at the ball and pedal a one hand, tools with increasing tools providing chasing games such as a small object, ideas and same time. tricycle. include force and accuracy opportunities with other pedalling, maintaining adapting When holding Climbs stairs, paintbrushes, and starts to catch for children to children. balancing, balance and movements to crayons, chalks steps and scissors, a large ball by grasp, hold and Revise and refine holding stability. reduce risk etc, makes moves across hairbrushes, using two hands explore the fundamental handlebars Runs with Negotiates space connections climbing toothbrush, and their chest to materials. movement skills and sitting spatial successfully when between their equipment scarves or ribbons. trap it • Use one- they have already astride. awareness and playing racing and movement and using alternate Be increasingly Climbs up and handed tools acquired e.g. Turns pages in negotiates chasing games the marks they make. feet.
-Maintains balance using independent, as down stairs by placing both feet and equipment, for example, rolling, crawling, walking, jumping, a book, sometimes space successfully, with other children, adjusting speed or Uses gesture and hands and they get dressed on each step while making snips in running, hopping, several at adjusting speed changing direction body language to body to and undressed, holding a handrail paper with skipping climbing. once. or direction to to avoid obstacles convey needs and stabilise for example, for support scissors.
-Progress towards • Shows avoid Handles tools, interests and to Develop putting coats on Shows increasing • Show a a more fluent style increasing obstacles. objects, support emerging manipulation and doing up control in holding, preference for of moving with control in Can balance on construction and verbal language and control e.g. zips. using and a dominant developing holding, using one foot or in a malleable use tearing paper, Chooses to move manipulating a hand. control. and squat materials safely making marks in a range of range of tools and Develop their manipulating a momentarily, and with on paper. ways, moving objects small motor skills range of tools shifting body increasing control freely and with so that they can and objects weight to and intention Physical confidence use a range of such as improve Begins to use Development making changes tools competently, tambourines, stability. anticlockwise Development to body shape, safely and jugs, hammers, Can grasp and movement and position and confidently e.g. and mark release with retrace vertical pace of pencils for making tools two hands to lines movement such drawing and Holds mark- throw and Begins to form as slithering, shuffling, rolling, writing, making tools catch a large recognisable crawling, rolling, paintbrushes, with thumb and ball, beanbag letters walking, running, scissors ,knives, all fingers or an object. independently jumping, forks and spoons.
-Creates lines skipping, sliding and circles and hopping. pivoting from the shoulder and nopping. and elbow. • Uses a • Uses a comfortable grip with good control when holding pens and pencils. a por 10110.
+Nursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception Nursery 1 Nursery 2 Reception • Can run well, kick Can climb Manipulates a Kicks a stationary • Explore Negotiates space Uses wheeled Walks down Experiments with a ball, and jump confidently, range of tools ball with either different successfully when toys with steps or slopes different ways of with both feet off catch a large and equipment in foot, throws a ball materials and playing racing and increasing skill whilst carrying moving, testing out the ground at the ball and pedal a one hand, tools with increasing tools providing chasing games such as a small object, ideas and same time. tricycle. include force and accuracy opportunities with other pedalling, maintaining adapting When holding Climbs stairs, paintbrushes, and starts to catch for children to children. balancing, balance and movements to crayons, chalks steps and scissors, a large ball by grasp, hold and Revise and refine holding stability. reduce risk etc, makes moves across hairbrushes, using two hands explore the fundamental handlebars Runs with Negotiates space connections between their climbing toothbrush, scarves or and their chest to trap it materials. • Use one- movement skills they have already and sitting astride. spatial awareness and successfully when playing racing and movement and equipment using alternate ribbons.
+Climbs up and handed tools acquired e.g. Turns pages in negotiates chasing games the marks they feet.
+Maintains Be increasingly down stairs by and equipment, rolling, crawling, a book, space with other children, make. balance using independent, as placing both feet for example, walking, jumping, sometimes successfully, adjusting speed or Uses gesture and hands and they get dressed on each step while making snips in running, hopping, several at adjusting speed changing direction body language to body to and undressed, holding a handrail paper with skipping climbing. once. or direction to to avoid obstacles convey needs and stabilise for example, for support scissors.
+Progress towards Shows avoid Handles tools, interests and to Develop putting coats on Shows increasing Show a a more fluent style increasing obstacles. objects, support emerging manipulation and doing up control in holding, preference for of moving with control in Can balance on construction and verbal language and control e.g. zips. using and a dominant developing holding, using one foot or in a malleable use tearing paper, Chooses to move manipulating a hand. control. and squat materials safely making marks in a range of range of tools and Develop their manipulating a momentarily, and with on paper. ways, moving objects small motor skills range of tools shifting body increasing control freely and with so that they can and objects weight to and intention Physical confidence use a range of such as improve Begins to use Development making changes to body shape, tools competently, tambourines, stability. anticlockwise position and safely and confidently e.g. jugs, hammers, and mark Can grasp and release with movement and retrace vertical pace of pencils for making tools two hands to lines movement such drawing and Holds mark- throw and Begins to form as slithering, writing, making tools catch a large recognisable shuffling, rolling, paintbrushes, with thumb and ball, beanbag letters crawling, scissors ,knives, all fingers or an object. independently walking, running, forks and spoons. a inigoto Creates lines maoponaonay jumping, and circles skipping, sliding pivoting from and hopping. the shoulder and elbow. • Uses a comfortable grip with good control when holding pens and pencils.